kdv24/sinatra_api_tutorial/01_hello_sinatra/README.md

 ## Overview

 This is how I start my Sinatra apps.
 I use the [shotgun](https://github.com/rtomayko/shotgun) gem to auto-reload my application in the browser as I make changes to the code base.
 Though it isn't really necessary, it does make iterating on things quick and easy.
+To use shotgun, just `gem install shotgun`

 ## Cheet Sheet